 The remuneration matters of the Group fall under the purview of the NRC.
-The NRC is guided by the following principles:
+The NRC is guided by the following principles as stipulated in the Remuneration Policy of the Company:

-- Remuneration should reflect performance, complexity and responsibility with a view to attracting, motivating and retaining high performance individuals and promoting the enhancement of the Company's value to its shareholders. - Remuneration practices are benchmarked against external market data through the use of remuneration surveys to ensure staff are fairly remunerated.
+- Remuneration should reflect performance, complexity and responsibility with a view to attracting, motivating and retaining high performance individuals and promoting the enhancement of the Company's value to its shareholders. - Remuneration practices are benchmarked against external market data through the use of remuneration surveys to ensure staff are fairly remunerated. - The process of remuneration management shall be transparent, conducted in good faith and in accordance with appropriate levels of confidentiality.